 12 – 24 months (5–10 hours per week.
 Each module is offered over a ten week period.)

-R42 750 per module (inclusive of all textbooks and examination fees, excludes textbook delivery costs).
+R43 750 (inclusive of all textbooks and examination fees, excludes textbook delivery costs).
 Talk to us about a discount for full and upfront payment.

-Graduates receive the IHS Higher Certificate in Hospitality Management with an AHLEI award for each module completed, as well as for Rooms Division Management.
+Graduates receive the IHS Higher Certificate in Hospitality Management with an AHLEI award for each module completed, as well as for Rooms Division.